Can I remortgage my home?

 Speak to one of our mortgage advisers because they know which lenders are most likely to consider applications from older people.

-Can I remortgage when I'm self-employed or freelance?
+Can I remortgage if I'm self-employed or freelance?

 Yes, you can remortgage but you might have difficulty finding a lender.
 Your problem will be proving that you have enough earnings to afford the repayments.
 This is less of a problem if you've been self-employed for a few years and have regular audited accounts showing that you have a steady income.
 Newly self-employed people need to convince lenders that they'll be earning enough to afford the remortgage.
 Your tax returns can help here.
 Our advisers can tell you how to go about making an application.